 This season’s challenge is Animal Allies, studying human-animal relationships.
 Our team is very excited to let people know about what we are doing for our project this year.

 The Zombie Fly is killing at least 4 million bees a year and we need your help!
 We are helping San Francisco State University get more data on this pressing problem and are looking for both volunteer testers and donations.
 To find out more, and save the bees ( and 1/3 of our food supply!) check out our GoFundMe page: www.gofundme.com/JP2Rockslides If you’d like to be a tester, you can also contact us through this page.
 Would you like a flyer to send on, hand out or go spread the word?
 We have 2!
 Here’s one for beekeepers: ZomBeeFlyer.Beekeepers.pdf and one for non-beekeepers: ZomBeeFlyer.pdf .

-Aside from our project, this year we have had lots of meetings, gone on several tours, and had lots of fun!
-We have competed at the Elk River Regional Tournament where we got top score in robot game, won Head-to-Head, and won the Core Values Award!
+Aside from our project, this year we had lots of meetings, went on several tours, and had lots of fun!
+We competed at the Elk River Regional Tournament where we got top score in robot game, won Head-to-Head, and won the Core Values Award!
 We competed again in the Jan 28th Sectional Tournament and won Head-to-Head and Core Values (again).
 At State, we got 4 callbacks (Research, Innovative Solution, Design, and Championship).
 We won 4th in Head-to-Head and 3rd overall champion!
-Now we are going to compete at the FLL World Festival in St. Louis, MO on April 26-29th!
+Finally, we were blessed to be able to compete at the FLL World Championship in St. Louis, MO on April 26-29th!
+We scored 25th out of 107 in Robot Game and did great in our Core Values judging sessions, but more importantly we met tons of awesome teams in both FLL and FRC and learned lots.
+It has been an amazing season!!

 Hi, we’re the JP2 Rockslides!